Car suspension repair cost

 How much does it cost to repair stabilizer bars?

-Stabilizer bars, also known as sway bars or anti-roll bars, help to keep your car flat over corners.
-Many vehicles come with basic sway bars, but more rigid and robust sway bars are a common performance upgrade to help with cornering.
+Also known as sway bars or anti-roll bars, these components help keep your car stable while cornering.
+Many vehicles come with basic sway bars, but performance upgrades with stiffer designs are available for better handling.

 How much does it cost to repair suspension coil springs?

-Coil springs are one of the more intuitive parts of a vehicle to understand — they’re the giant springs you see inside your wheel well, and they are there to help your vehicle absorb especially large bumps, like potholes and train tracks.
+Coil springs are the large, visible springs inside your wheel well that help your vehicle absorb big bumps, like potholes and train tracks.

-You can usually tell when a coil spring has gone bad if the car leans to one side when parked, acts excessively bouncy, or bottoms out over big bumps. (“Bottoming out” means your car’s undercarriage hit the ground, your wheel hit the top of the wheel well, or both happened at the same time.)
+You can usually tell a coil spring has failed if your car leans to one side when parked, feels excessively bouncy or bottoms out over large bumps.
+(Bottoming out means the undercarriage hits the ground, the wheel hits the top of the wheel well, or both.)

-Since coil springs are nearly as labor-intensive to replace as struts and shocks, repairs tend to cost well over $650 each on average.
+Since coil springs require nearly as much labor to replace as struts and shocks, repairs tend to be expensive.

 How much does it cost to repair suspension tie rods?

-Last but not least, tie rods are the final link in the chain between your steering system and your wheels.
-Most vehicles have both inner and outer tie rods, with the latter connected to the wheels via a ball joint.
+Tie rods are the final link between your steering system and your wheels.
+Most vehicles have both inner and outer tie rods, with the outer tie rods connecting to the wheels via a ball joint.

-Like other parts of your suspension, your tie rods can wear out over time due to their constant exposure to debris, vibration and other road hazards.
-If your steering is becoming sloppy or imprecise — or there’s tons of “play” in your steering wheel — you may have failing tie rods.
+Like other suspension components, tie rods wear out over time due to exposure to debris, vibration and road hazards.
+If your steering feels sloppy, imprecise or has excessive play, failing tie rods could be the cause.

 What affects suspension repair costs?